xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2019-12-22-xmas-list-parser.md

 So `wsAround ':'` lets me parse `:` with potential whitespace either side of it.

-IT can be used as part of parsing any of the following:
+It can be used as part of parsing any of the following:

 ```plain
 a : b